SAP-archive/openui5-masterdetail-app/README.md

 ## Support
 This repository is based on the [OpenUI5 template demo apps](https://openui5.hana.ondemand.com/demoapps.html) and updated regularly with our latest recommendations.
 If you found a bug, please create an [OpenUI5 issue](https://github.com/sap/openui5/issues).
 Thank you!

+# Licensing
+Please see our [LICENSE.txt](LICENSE.txt) for copyright and license information.
+Detailed information including third-party components and their licensing/copyright information is available via the [REUSE tool](https://api.reuse.software/info/github.com/SAP/openui5-masterdetail-app).